-- If you are concerned with your pet’s health issue, CALL YOUR VET.
-Many vets are practicing telemedicine with their established clients and patients, and will be able to make a tentative diagnosis and prescribe medication over the phone or after an online consult.
+If you are concerned with your pet’s health issue, CALL YOUR VET.
+Many vets are practicing telemedicine with established and new clients and patients, and will be able to make a tentative diagnosis and prescribe medication over the phone or after an online consult.

 Make a Plan for Your Pet